Pan Scroll Zoom 1: Fabrizio Gallanti

 In the introduction to his fascinating book Le Détail.
 Pour une histoire rapprochée de la peinture (1992), art historian Daniel Arasse referenced the seminal book by Kenneth Clark One Hundred Details in the National Gallery (1938), to conclude, quoting Roland Barthes, that the surprise offered by the details in paintings could become ‘the shy beginning of pleasure.’

-What this novel online display and conversation around architectural ideas has revealed to us has been the pleasure of watching and listening, strangely brought back by digital tools, fund hastily and that we were not expecting to be so satisfactory.
+What this novel online display and conversation around architectural ideas has revealed to us has been the pleasure of watching and listening, strangely brought back by digital tools, found hastily and that we were not expecting to be so satisfactory.